Interactive planning-Water games

 In our homes: to bathe, to cook, for laundry

-In our neighbourhood: water games, firemen, to keep streets clean
+In our neighborhood: water games, firemen, to keep streets clean

 AREA SETUP